Large Wheel

 Cambridge Amaravati Group grew from a few local Buddhists, who were interested in the teachings from Amaravati Buddhist monastery near Hemel Hempstead.

 They meet fortnightly on Sunday evenings in the members homes to meditate together for about one hour, with a brief Buddhist ceremony beforehand and tea and a chat afterwards.
 The type of meditation practiced is vipassana or insight meditation.
 The group functions as a way for meditators to come together, rather than as a taught class, and is open and sociable.
 Over the years people have joined who are interested in different forms of vipassana meditation, or in different Buddhist traditions altogether.
-The group also acts as a contact point for people interested in visiting Amaravati, to find out more directly about this sort of meditation and Buddhist way of life.

 Cambridge University Buddhist Society organises talks covering all aspects of Buddhism, with speakers from all Buddhist traditions and schools.
 The University Buddhist Society frequently organises talks in conjunction with the Cambridge Buddhist Society (sometimes referred to as the Town Buddhist Society).
 For more information about the University Society visit their web page at:-

-Cambridge Gaia House Meditation Groups have two groups for people who wish to practice meditation and mindful living in everyday life.
+Cambridge Gaia House Meditation Groups have three groups for people who wish to practice meditation and mindful living in everyday life.
 They practice meditation techniques derived from the Buddhist tradition, but do not necessarily consider themselves Buddhists.
 Most practice insight meditation, although the groups aim to provide an environment in which a variety of practices, beliefs and approaches can be aired and shared.
 Group members need to be self reliant enough in their practice to meditate for forty five minutes without guidance.

-Contact: Steve Briant (tel 327165); John and Jackie Teasdale (01223 460966; j@jdteasdale.plus.com).
+Contact: Steve Briant (tel 327165); or cambridgeinsight@gmail.com

 Marpa House Buddhist retreat and meditation centre in the village of Ashdon near Saffron Walden is dedicated to the advancement of Tibetan Buddhism.
 Established in 1973 by the Venerable Lama Chime Rinpoche, the centre is now run by the Dharma Trust.
 Here is the opportunity to learn and practice, in rural surroundings, the oral transmissions of the Karma Kagyu tradition of Tibetan Buddhism. e-mail: mail@marpahouse.org.uk, or call 01799 584415.
 Web page:- www.marpahouse.org.uk